 MySQL XOR Operator Example

 In MySQL, XOR Operator is used to test multiple conditions in WHERE Clause.
-If either one of the conditions is TRUE then it will display the records.
+If either one of the condition in the where clause is TRUE then the statement will display the records.

 -- MySQL XOR Operator Example USE company; SELECT CustID, First_Name, Last_Name, Education, Profession, Yearly_Income, Sales FROM customers WHERE Education = 'High School' XOR Yearly_Income > 90000;